This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The Filing Process for Medical Malpractice Lawsuits in Tennessee

 To get through this process as smoothly as possible, it helps to have a better understanding of Tennessee’s laws as they relate to medical malpractice lawsuit filing.
-You must follow specific steps, take them within prescribed deadlines, and meet specific requirements:
+You must follow specific steps, meet the specific deadlines and requirements.

 - Statute of Limitations.
 To begin, you need to make sure you are filing within Tennessee’s statute of limitations.
 You must file within one year of the negligent medical incident or within one year of having discovered it if it was not immediately apparent.
 Even if you go by the second part of the law, you cannot file any more than three years after the incident.